(Cross-posted on 3 Quarks Daily, where it has received many comments.)

 The Celestial Song of God

 The Bhagavad Gita (‘The God’s Song’), widely regarded as the philosophical core of the Mahabharata, was composed much later under the realities of a new age.
 It was merged into the epic’s later drafts, perhaps as late as first century CE.
 This means that the philosophy it espouses is often not in accord with the moral ambiguities of the larger epic.
-Presented as a Q&A style dialog between Lord Krishna and the warrior-prince Arjuna, the Gita channels certain ideas from the Upanishads and the newly ascendant Bhagavata sect (whose devotionalism is not prominent in the epic).
-It is an attempt to make esoteric philosophy weigh in on life situations that are easier to relate to, thereby elevating certain ideas.
+Presented as a Q&A style exchange between Lord Krishna and the warrior-prince Arjuna, the Gita channels certain ideas from the Upanishads and the newly ascendant Bhagavata sect (whose devotionalism, notably, is not prominent elsewhere in the Mahabharata).
+It attempts to render esoteric philosophy more accessible by making it weigh in on concrete dilemmas of war and peace.
+In doing so, it also strives to privilege certain ideas and values.

-In the opening scene of the Gita, Arjuna—repulsed by the thought of killing his kin and elders—suffers an emotional meltdown in the middle of the battlefield, right before the start of the great war between the Pandavas and the Kauravas.
-Despite his relatively righteous cause, he can’t see enough moral justification for the war and refuses to fight.
+In the opening scene of the Gita, Arjuna—repulsed by the thought of killing his kin and elders—suffers an emotional meltdown in the middle of the battlefield, right before the start of the Great War between the Pandavas and the Kauravas.
+Despite his relatively righteous cause, he cannot see enough moral justification for the war and refuses to fight.
 ‘I do not see that any good can come from killing our relations in battle.’
 (Some have compared this to Ashoka’s turning away from war, which likely preceded the composition of the Gita and may have inspired this framing.)
 The powerful immediacy of Arjuna’s crisis commands our attention.
-In about 700 verses that follow, Krishna explains to Arjuna why he must fight, using a dazzling array of ideas and tactics, many of which inspire people even today.
+In about 700 verses that follow—using a dazzling array of ideas and tactics, many of which inspire people even today—Krishna explains to Arjuna why he must fight.
 Arjuna’s questions are large indeed: How do I know where my duty lies?
-How can I see the reality that lies beyond my worldy illusions?
+How can I see the reality that lies beyond my worldly illusions?
 How can the restless mind attain lasting peace?

 What Song Do the Hindus Hear?